HarshVadaliya07/HarshVadaliya07/README.md

 - 👋 Hi, I’m @HarshVadaliya07
-- 👀 I’m interested in NodeJs, ExpressJs and JScript.
+- 👀 I’m interested in NodeJs, ExpressJs, JScript, Flutter, Laravel & WIX
 - 🌱 I’m currently learning php, Laravel
 - 💞️ I’m looking to collaborate on freelancing projects and jobs
 - 📫 How to reach me?
 Check by portfolio link.